Electrical safety tips for home and work

-Fuses and circuit breakers are important safety devices that protect appliances and electrical circuits from damage if there’s a power surge or outage.
+Fuses and circuit breakers are important safety devices.
+They protect appliances and electrical circuits from damage if there’s a power surge or outage.
 However, if you don’t know how to manage them, they can lead to more damage than they will prevent.

 - Make sure you know where the main breaker (electric switch) is located and how to turn it on and off.